spheredev/neosphere/INSTALL.md

 --------

 Building miniSphere for OS X is very similar to Linux and uses Make as well.
-The dependencies are the same; however, it's not necessary to build Allegro 5.1 yourself if you have Homebrew.
-To get Allegro installed, simply run `brew install --devel allegro` from the command line.
-Then switch to the directory where you checked out miniSphere and run `make`.
+The dependencies are the same.
+Just switch to the directory where you checked out miniSphere and run `make`.